BloomGameStudio/BloomDiscordBot/README.md

 When a contributor's emoji is used in the server (as a message or reaction), they will be notified of the mention via DM.

 ### 🏛️ Proposals
+To create a new proposal, follow these steps:

+#### Step 1: Draft Your Proposal
-To create a new proposal start by creating a new thread in the [#drafting-props](https://discord.com/channels/1152979839737925705/1234677429516111944) channel.
-Select the appropriate "budget" or "governance" tag.
+Create a new thread in the [#drafting-props](https://discord.com/channels/1152979839737925705/1234677429516111944) channel.
+Select the appropriate **"budget"** or **"governance"** tag.
 The bot will handle the proposal index based on the selected tag.

-Use the appropriate templates for your proposal type:
+Use the appropriate template for your proposal type:

-#### "governance" (general, non-budgetary proposals)
+**"governance"** (general, non-budgetary proposals)
 ```
 **Authors**
 Contributors that assisted in drafting the proposal.